-Therefore, the mapping table is a centralized description of both the address space segmentation, the mapping of the segments on the hardware architecture physical targets.
-From this centralized description, it is possible to derive the routing tables used by the hardware interconnect to route the VCI packets to the proper target, depending of the VCI address.
+Therefore, the mapping table is a centralized description of both the address space segmentation, and the mapping of the segments on the VCI physical targets.
+From this centralized description, it is possible to derive the routing tables used by the hardware interconnect to decode the VCI address, and route the VCI packets to the proper target.